nthu-ga/stings-data/README.md

 #### Galaxy table

 Only central galaxies are included in this table.
 For central galaxies, many of the columns refer to properties of their host dark matter halo.
+Many quantiteis in the underlying simulation and semi-analytic model are stored in 'h-inverse' (i.e. $h=1$) form.
+The data we provide here convert all such quantities assuming $h=0.704$.

 | Column | Unit | Description |
 | -- | -- | -- |